Dal Shabet: 2012: Hit U, line-up changes, Bang Bang and Have, Don't Have

 In early January, it was announced that Dal Shabet were to become the main models of Korean luxury brand 'SONOVI'.

 On January 8, it was revealed that the members of Dal Shabet would be undergoing a dramatic and powerful transformation for their fourth EP.
 Promotions for "Hit U" began on January 26 on M!
 Countdown.
 The music video and EP were released digitally and physically the following day.
 The album went on to top the physical portion of the Gaon chart, securing Dal Shabet's first number one album.
 Promotions for "Hit U" ended on March 16, but the group confirmed they would be returning to the music scene in June.

 On May 22, it was confirmed that the group would be releasing their first studio album on June 6.
 Three days later, a track list for the album was released, confirming the album's name to be BANG BANG.
 On May 23, it was announced that Viki would be leaving the group to continue her career as a solo artist.
 She was replaced with new member Woohee before the group had their comeback.
 It was later confirmed by a spokesperson for Dal Shabet's agency that Serri would be taking the position of leader.

 On June 1, an introduction teaser featuring Woohee dancing to Beyoncé's "Freakum Dress" was released.
 On June 6, the music video and album were released.
 Promotions for "Mr. BangBang" began on M!
 Countdown the following day.
 Promotions for "Mr. BangBang" ended on the July 28 broadcast of Music Core.
 Dal Shabet confirmed they will be making their comeback sometime in November.

 On October 24, the members of Dal Shabet were selected to be the main models of the Chinese smartphone brand 'VIVO'.

-On November 13, Dal Shabet's fifth EP, Have, Don't Have, was digitally and physically released.
+On November 13, Dal Shabet's fifth EP, Have, Don't Have, was released both physically and digitally.
 The music video for its title track of the same name was released shortly after.
 A second version of the music video was released the following day.
 Both videos were filmed with the help of Lee Si Uhn and 'Jongtuk and the Cheerful Men'.
 Promotions for the album's title track began on M!
 Countdown on November 15.
 Happy Face Entertainment called the song "a disco song that is easy for listeners to sing along to and the lyrics describe a girl's cute feelings towards a guy".
 On November 19, Dal Shabet released a surprise music video for "For Darling".
 The song and music video were Dal Shabet's special gift for their fans.